venkyg88/wdpr-validators-android/README.md

 -----
 ##checkObjectInRange(Object object, int lower, int Upper)

-Checker method to determine whether the input falls in the range of upper and lower bound inclusively which returns empty list on success and a list of applicable errors on failure.
+Checker method to determine whether the input object's length falls in the range of upper and lower bound inclusively which returns empty list on success and a list of applicable errors on failure.

 **Params**
 - object `Object`